allenloves/SuperSampler/README.md

 ```

 ###Install SuperSampler

-SuperSampler is now an unregistered Quark, to install, type:
+SuperSampler is now a Quark.
+However it not yet published to supercollider-quarks list.
+Therefore it will not be shown on ```Quarks.gui``` list.
+To install, type:
 ```supercollider
 Quarks.install("https://github.com/allenloves/SuperSampler");
 ```

-SuperSampler is not published to supercollider-quarks list.
-Therefore it will not shown on ```supercollider Quarks.gui ``` list.